Learning to shine

 In his free time over the weekends, Carlton has been indulging his green fingers in his plant nursery at home.

 So he was really excited to try out composting his food waste.
 “I’ve always wanted to give composting a shot,

 so this is perfect”, he said.
 This Save&Save hack tackles

-the all important challenge of food waste.
-The hack includes making your own compost bin at home and provides a great way to reduce your food waste, and produce fertiliser for your plants.
+the all-important challenge of food waste.
+The hack includes making your own compost bin at home and provides a great way to reduce your food waste, and produce fertilizer for your plants.

-All Carlton really needed to get started was a basic compost pail or bucket which he picked up from his local DIY store.
+It's easy!
+To get started, all you need is a standard pail or bucket from the local DIY or home improvement store to designate your compost in.
 “I just popped down and picked up this compost pail and now I’m going to start filling it with dirt and top it up with food waste” explained Carlton.
 In no time those herbs on the window sill will be looking healthier than ever.